When you’re ready, we’ll be here

 - We are following guidance issued by the Governor’s task force and CDC, as well as adding other safety measures.

-- New signage and pathways will guide you into and through the theater safely.
+- Signage and pathways will guide you into and through the theater safely.

 - Staff and volunteers will be wearing masks and have been trained on the proper measures for use of PPE.

-- We’ve upgraded our systems and HVAC to increase safety, and are changing filters more often and increasing the circulation rates on a 24-hour cycle.
+- We’ve upgraded our systems and HVAC to increase safety, with medical-grade filtration and iWave ionization.
+We are changing filters more often and increasing the circulation rates on a 24-hour cycle.

-- We’re asking parties to leave 6 feet of space in all directions in between parties, and we will be capping our indoor audiences at 50 people per show.
+- We’re asking parties to leave 6 feet of space in all directions in between parties.

 - We will be reassessing often and adjusting protocols before opening up further.